July 1, 2014 to June 30, 2016

 1.01 For the purpose of Part 6: Conditions of Appointment for Program Directors in Continuing Studies:

 “Continuing Studies” means the Continuing Studies unit of The University of British Columbia, formerly the Centre for Continuing Education;

-“Executive Director” means the Executive Director Continuing Studies or his or her designate;
+“Executive Director” means the Executive Director Continuing Studies or his/her designate;

-“Program director” means a person appointed by the Board of Governors of The University of British Columbia on a full-time basis to direct a program or programs in the Centre for Continuing Education; it includes such categories as assistant program director, and equivalent positions;
+“Program director” means a person appointed by the Board of Governors of The University of British Columbia on a full-time or part-time basis to direct a program or programs in Continuing Studies; it includes such categories as assistant program director, and equivalent positions;

 2.01 Appointments may be (a) term appointments or (b) confirmed appointments.
 The term of every appointment, and the termination date, shall be clearly stated on the appointment notice received by the appointee.

 Term Appointments are of the following two kinds: